jamesphillipdeguzman/cse210-projects/sandbox/Sandbox/mynotes/Foundation4.md

   ```

   3. Foundation 3 - Event Planning (Inheritance principle)
-  Hightlights: The Event class is the parent class while the LectureEvent class inherits all protected variables from the Event class and also its methods (e.g., StandardDetails).
+  **Highlights**: The Event class is the parent class while the LectureEvent class inherits all protected variables from the Event class and also its methods (e.g., StandardDetails).
   ```C#

   public class Event